ge-high-assurance/VERDICT/tools/verdict/README.md

 ## Update our target definition file (if needed)

-Our OSATE plugin's target definition file tells Maven and Eclipse Tycho where to find the OSATE and other Eclipse APIs that our OSATE plugin sources should be compiled against.
+Our VERDICT plugin's target definition file tells Maven and Eclipse Tycho where to find the OSATE and other Eclipse APIs that our VERDICT plugin sources should be compiled against.
 Generally speaking, you do not need to change the OSATE update site in our target definition file every time a stable OSATE release comes out.
 The OSATE and other